yahyachammami/Yahia_Docs-/Yahia_Docs-/3eme_ESSAI/PFE Reports/Readme.md

 ------

-People might ignore your effort, doubt your capabilities, or pretend your progress is small.
-But **don’t ever underestimate yourself you are better than the version of you that started this journey**, and that’s what truly counts.
+People may ignore your effort or doubt your abilities.
+But never underestimate yourself **you’re already better than the person you were when you started**, and that’s what truly matters.

-Every step you take matters.
-Every hour you spend learning, building, and pushing forward brings you closer to the person you’re meant to be.
-And trust me, one day you’ll look back and thank yourself for not giving up.
+Every step you take counts.
+Every hour you spend learning and pushing forward brings you closer to who you’re meant to be.
+One day, you’ll look back and thank yourself for not giving up.

 **Keep going.
 You’re already winning.**